friendica/red/doc/Making-Friends.md

 * [Home](help)

-Friendship in Friendika can take on a great many different meanings.
+Friendship in Friendica can take on a great many different meanings.
 But let's keep it simple, you want to be friends with somebody.
 How do you do it?

 The first thing you can do is look at the Directory for somebody you would like to connect with.
 Visit their profile.
 Just beneath their profile picture will be the word 'Connect' (we're assuming this is an English language profile).